 - Include relevant keywords in your Display URL

-Purple = Callout Extension (this allow you to put extra USPs and benefits into your ads but are not clickable)
+Purple = Callout Extension (this allows you to put extra USPs and benefits into your ads but are not clickable)

 Blue = Review Extension (this is powerful if you have reviews from independent websites)

-Orange = Sitelink Extensions (these are clickable links leading to other pages of your website and also, offers you further space to add extra benefits and calls to action)
+Orange = Sitelink Extensions (these are clickable links leading to other pages of your website and also, offer you further space to add extra benefits and calls to action).

 First Position: 6%+